nextgis/docs_ngweb/source/ngw_srs.rst

 1. To capture coordinates on Web maps.
 If you have set up additional SRS (one or several), you can now conveniently capture coordinates in this SRS from anywhere on the map:

 2. To export vector layers.
 All custom SRS are also available for data export.
+See `this section <https://docs.nextgis.com/docs_ngweb/source/admin_interface.html#data-export-to-csv-and-geojson-formats>`_ for details.

 3. To extend API requests.
 Support for custom SRS is gradually added to NextGIS Web API too.
 For example, this request will return a feature in a required SRS: